 We work with teams involved in delivering maternity, neonatal and paediatric care across NHS boards to support improved outcomes for women, babies, children, and families in Scotland

 Getting care right for every woman, baby and child is essential in giving Scotland’s children the best start in life.
-Although care in these three settings in Scotland is amongst the safest and highest quality in the world, more can be done.

 A quality improvement (QI) programme designed for these care settings is a step toward improving outcomes and making care a safer, more positive experience for women, babies, children and families.